fbbdev/fbbdev.github.io/_projects/node-fastcgi.md

 **node-fastcgi** is a drop-in replacement for node's http module (server only).
 It can be used to build FastCGI applications or to convert existing node applications to FastCGI.

-The implementation is fully compliant with [FastCGI 1.0 Specification](http://www.fastcgi.com/drupal/node/6?q=node/22).
+The implementation is fully compliant with the [FastCGI 1.0 Specification](http://www.fastcgi.com/drupal/node/6?q=node/22).

 Example
 -------